 If your avocado isn’t quite ripe enough to use, you can place it in a brown paper bag with an apple or banana for a few days to speed the process along.
 Keep a close on them though, don’t miss the critical moment of perfect avocadoes!!!
 Check them twice a day.

 If you have the opposite problem and the avocado is ripe but you aren’t ready to make your easy guacamole just yet, you can put it in the refrigerator.
 This greatly slows the ripening process.
 The avocado will keep in the refrigerator for up to one week.

-Aside from using it as a dip or topping on a taco salad, try using guacamole in creative ways, too.
+Aside from using it as a dip for tortilla chips or topping on a taco salad, try using guacamole in creative ways, too.
 Here are a few ideas:

 - Condiment for sandwiches or wraps (it would be delicious on these grilled chicken burgers!)